 Putting things in writing protects both parties and gives certainty.

 Contracts are about more than wrapping your subcontractors up in red tape and telling them what they can’t do.
-Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on rails, so you can focus on the fun part – the actual business.
+Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on track, so you can focus on the fun part – the actual business.

-Are there any other names for a Subcontractor Agreement?
+Other names for a Subcontractor Agreement

 What does this Subcontractor Agreement template include?